This post may contain affiliate links. Read the full disclosure here.

 Before long, you’ll become your own powerful, motivational speaker.

 Now, go out there and grab life by the balls.

-Sean Harley is a professional body-builder, fitness model, certified personal trainer, mind-body coach, and the owner of Rock Solid Nutrition.
+Sean Harley is a pro body-builder, fitness model, certified personal trainer, mind-body coach, and the owner of Rock Solid Nutrition.
 With his proven coaching methods, Sean has helped thousands of men and women take back control of both their bodies and their minds.
-He has been featured in countless fitness magazines, including Iron Man, Muscle & Fitness, and Physique.
-Additionally, Sean sits on the Board of Directors for the National Service Institute at Healthnovations International, a global nonprofit that works to provide wellness solutions for disabled veterans and other vulnerable populations.
+He has been featured in countless fitness magazines and sits on the Board of Directors for the National Service Institute at Healthnovations International, a nonprofit that provides wellness solutions for disabled veterans and other vulnerable populations.